 Here’s My Truth

 Russia is a morally messed up country.
-None of this is so much about different nations having a different view of history as it is about the Russians not having one in the first place.
+None of this is so much about different nations having a different view of history as it is about the Kremlin not having one in the first place.
 Their truth is such a painful one that it’s going to take at least 2 more generations until they can come to grips with their own past.
 It’s about the fact that their own leaders sent millions of their own people to death while ruthlessly executing it’s intellectual elite.
 It’s about their own governments lying to their own people for a whole generation.
 Russia is in an identity crisis - a nation robbed of it’s past and still being manipulated by the powers that be.

 And when I say all of this, I’m talking about the Russian state, NOT the people.
-Putin, like any other dictator want the two to be the same BUT THEY ARE NOT.
+Putin, like any other dictator, want the two to be the same BUT THEY ARE NOT.
 Patriotism is about loving the society you’re living in and wanting a better future for IT, not for whoever happens to be in power at that particular time.

 There’s no way to bring back the dead, but at the very least, a head of state should stand up and admit the terrible past.
 I strongly believe that Russia will not heal before this happens.
 This should be followed by a letter of apology to all the occupied countries.